FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 </center>

 **extension file .mesh**
-The data structure for a three dimensional mesh is composed of the data structure presented in [Mesh Format section](Developers/#mesh-format) and a data structure for the tetrahedra.
+The data structure for a three dimensional mesh is composed of the data structure presented in [Mesh Format section](./Developers/#mesh-format) $\codered$ and a data structure for the tetrahedra.
 The tetrahedra of a three dimensional mesh are referred using the following field:

 ```
 Tetrahedra